ahmedaq/HCV-E2/README.md

 1. Open MATLAB
 2. Run the script main.m

-Note: To visualize the step-by-step procedure and the corresponding output, open the "main.html" file (in the "html" folder) in your browser.
+## Visualizing the step-by-step procedure and the corresponding output
+1. Download the html folder
+2. Open the "main.html" file in your browser

 ## Troubleshooting
 For any questions or comments, please email me at ahmedaq@gmail.com.